IBM/watson-continuous-learning-on-db2/README.md

 organization.
 You can access data that is on any of your Db2 or Informix data sources, both in the cloud and on-premises.

-This feature is supported on all versions of Db2 on Cloud, except for the free Lite plan.
+As previously described, this feature is supported on all versions of Db2 on Cloud, except for the free Lite plan.

 In order to remotely manage our Db2 Warehouse on Cloud, we'll create a throwaway Db2 instance locally in Docker which we'll use as a "client."
-Note that if you have an existing Db2 instance that you'd like to use as a client instead, you can run these commands directly on that server as the `db2inst1` user.
+Note that if you have an existing Db2 instance that you'd like to use as a client instead, you can run these `db2` commands directly on that server as the `db2inst1` user.

-Create a Db2 instance that we'll use a client:
+Create a Db2 container named `db2-client` that we'll use a client:

 ```bash
 docker run \